How To Choose The Best Air Conditioner

-Without question, one of the most popular ways Queenslanders air-condition their homes and offices as they offer incredible benefits for property owners.
+Without question, split systems are one of the most popular residential air conditioning types for Queenslanders cooling their homes and offices as they offer incredible benefits for property owners.

 Referred to as ‘split’ because there are two parts: an outdoor compressor on the ground or mounted on the wall and an indoor unit or head which today come in a range of modern slim designs to blend into the décor.

 - Choice’s – Reverse cycle heating and cooling, inverter, ‘technologically smart’ models and even multi-head air conditioners which are multiple indoor units attached to one outside compressor – a great option to consider if ducted isn’t possible

 - Energy efficiently – the running costs of a split air conditioning system are minimal with many models having an ‘Inverter’ where can regulate and hold the temperature in your home without constantly working on high to maintain a cool environment.
 Some models even come with a high 7-star energy rating

 - Advanced – Can be WIFI enabled and controlled from a smartphone eliminating the need for multiple remotes